JL907/Sett/README.md

 `Bug reports can be posted in discord` https://discord.gg/aYuS9Wsxxx

 * Bugfix: Sett's auto attack reset on crit now interrupts the current auto attack instead of the next auto
+* Bugfix: Fixed Sett's auto attack resetting when not attacking enemies
 * Sett's auto attack reset causes the next auto attack to do double damage

 ## Discord